proximax-storage/xpx-testnet-chain-onboarding/README.md

-## Running the Peer node container inside the VM
+## Running the Peer node daemon inside the VM

 Once inside the VM, you will notice that Nodekeys are automatically generated for you: